 ACPA’s Training Program

-ACPA is unique in the breadth and depth of its performance training program which covers dance, music and theatre from Certificate III to Advanced Diploma level and includes a significant public performance program as an integral part of the training activities.
+ACPA is unique in the breadth and depth of its performance training program which covers dance, music and theatre from Certificate IV to Advanced Diploma level and includes a significant public performance program as an integral part of the training activities.

 ACPA’s educational philosophy is based on individualised personal professional development aimed at nurturing each student’s potential to be an Aboriginal and Torres Strait Islander future industry leader.
 To achieve this goal, each student’s performance training is supported by targeted arts administration, business training and personal health and well-being programs.

 The establishment and effective monitoring of these individualised programs is underpinned by an excellence framework developed by ACPA.

 - The growth in student enrolments from January 2009 to January 2014 - a 210% increase

 - The expansion of student support services including accommodation for students from regional and remote areas, Aboriginal and Torres Strait Islander mentors, specialised Language, Literacy and Numeracy tutoring

 - An excellent 80% completion rate of courses in 2013